mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 	else:
 		continue

-The lack of a switch statement in Python is a little unfortunate.
-Layer cake includes the concept of machines, which tackles the issue of dispatching head on.
+The lack of a ``switch`` statement in Python is a little unfortunate. **Layer-cake** includes the concept of machines, which tackles the issue of dispatching head on.
 A short introduction of machines appears in a later section.

 Perhaps the most important aspect to this initial implementation is the fundamentally asynchronous approach to the processing of an HTTP request message.
 HTTP clients are restricted to a synchronous, request-response interaction with HTTP servers.
-There is no such constraint on the internal workings of the :func:`server` and it is in this area that effective concurrency can be delivered.
-Layer cake can’t help individual clients with the blocking nature of their HTTP requests but it can deliver true concurrency across multiple connected clients.
+There is no such constraint on the internal workings of the :func:`server` and it is in this area that effective concurrency can be delivered. **Layer-cake** can’t help individual clients with the blocking nature of their HTTP requests but it can deliver true concurrency across multiple connected clients.

 Concurrency Using Multithreading